-Any way you do it, upgrading an organizational website to a new version of Drupal is a significant task.
+Any way you do it, upgrading an organizational website to a new major version of Drupal - for example, from Drupal 5 or 6 to Drupal 7 - is a significant task.
 Before digging in and even before planning out the work, it's worth asking some larger questions: What do we hope to achieve by upgrading?
 If we were building the site from scratch now, how would we do it?
 How can we get the most benefit out of upgrading?
 What major improvements should we consider making in the process?

 Which version to upgrade to?

 An important factor to keep in mind is the current point in the Drupal release cycle.
 Now, for example, we're at the tail end of the Drupal 6 cycle.
 Coming in at the end of a cycle has some advantages: Drupal 6 is very stable and almost all important modules have been fully upgraded to Drupal 6.
 But it also has costs.
 Drupal 6 is already aging.
 Even before Drupal 7 was released in January 2011, the focus of innovation had already moved to this new version.
 There are important modules that may be available only for Drupal 7--e.g., the media module, which promises to revolutionize image, audio, video, and other media handling and embedding in Drupal.

 Depending on the specific needs of the site, there might be reasons not to go to Drupal 7 yet.
 Maybe the modules you need for a key area of functionality aren't yet available in Drupal 7.
 If so, your best bet is to put off upgrading for a bit, until those modules are further along.
 Or if you really need to upgrade from Drupal 5 now, a key goal in upgrading to Drupal 6 should be to ease future upgrades, by carefully planning toward Drupal 7 solutions.
 By doing so, you can bring your site more and more tightly in line with the whole point of open source: shared solutions that are collectively developed and maintained, rather than private, custom code.